Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 \subsection{Context-based methods}

-Another category of unsupervised point cloud learning methods is context-based methods.
-Unlike generation-based methods that learn by generating point clouds, these methods employ discriminative pre-text tasks to learn different context of point clouds including context similarity, spatial context structures and temporal context structures.
-A list of methods is summarized in Table \ref{tab.
-Sum of context methods}.
+Context-based methods are another important category of URL of point clouds that has attracted increasing attention in recent years.
+Different from generation-based methods that learn representations in a generative way, these methods employ discriminative pre-text tasks to learn different contexts of point clouds including context similarity, spatial context structures, and temporal context structures.
+The designed pre-text tasks require no human annotations and Table~\ref{tab.
+Sum of context methods} lists the recent methods.